ZacBlanco/zacblanco.github.io/_posts/2015-11-1-social-psych-exam-guide-2.md

 **Stigmatized**: Being persistently stereotyped, perceived as deviant and devalued in society because of membership in a particular social group or because of a particular characteristic.

-**Stereptype Threat**: The experience of concern about being evaluated based on negative stereotypes about one's group.
+**Stereotype Threat**: The experience of concern about being evaluated based on negative stereotypes about one's group.

 > ￼An African American student is likely to perform worse on an athletic task if the task is described as one reflecting sports intelligence than if it is described as reflecting natural athletic ability.

 **Social Categorization**: The classification of persons into grouups on the basis of common attributes

-**Ingroups**: Groups with which an indicidual feels a sense of membership, belonging, and identity
+**Ingroups**: Groups with which an individual feels a sense of membership, belonging, and identity

 **Outgroups**: Groups with which an individual does not feel a sense of membership, belonging, or identity.

-**Outgroup Homogeneity Effec**: The tendency to assume that there is greater similarity among members of outgroups rather than among members of ingroups.
+**Outgroup Homogeneity Effect**: The tendency to assume that there is greater similarity among members of outgroups rather than among members of ingroups.

-**Social Dominance Orientation**: A desire to see one's ingroup as dominant over others groups and a willingness to adopt cultural values that favilitate oppression over other groups.
+**Social Dominance Orientation**: A desire to see one's ingroup as dominant over others groups and a willingness to adopt cultural values that facilitate oppression over other groups.

-**System Justification Theory**: A theory that proposes that people are motivated (at least in part) to defend and justiy the existing social, political, and economic conditions.
+**System Justification Theory**: A theory that proposes that people are motivated (at least in part) to defend and justify the existing social, political, and economic conditions.

-**Stereotype Content Model**: A model proposing that the relative stus and competition between groups influence group stereotyes along the dimensions of competence and warmth.
+**Stereotype Content Model**: A model proposing that the relative status and competition between groups influence group stereotyes along the dimensions of competence and warmth.

 **Superordinate Goal**: A shared goal that can be achieved only through cooperation among individual groups.